 A Little About Living in Denver

-Located about 5 miles southeast of downtown Denver sits one of our favorite neighborhoods – Washington Park.
+Just about 5 miles southeast of downtown Denver is one of our favorite neighborhoods – Washington Park.
 Despite being just 10 minutes from downtown (and 35 by public transit), Washington Park has trimmed lawns, fences, and tree-lined streets.
-Its centerpiece and namesake, Washington Park, offers 165-acres of sprawling grass, lakes, waterways, and flower gardens.
-The park was developed in the 1890s and continues to be used as it was first intended – a recreational area of the city.
+Its centerpiece and namesake, Washington Park, boasts 165 acres of sprawling grass, lakes, waterways, and flower gardens.
+Originally developed in the 1890’s, the par remains a vital piece of Denver’s recreational offerings.

-Historic homes also represent this neighborhood at its beginnings.
-Though now, the area bustles with things to do.
+While Washington Park may be old, its scene is anything but stale.
 Families are moving in more and more, eager to live in such easy proximity to kayaking, walking paths, hiking trails, and the city.
 In fact, it has a walk score of 61 and a bike score of 80.

 What’s Happening in Washington Park